Chris Barnes / Blue Took

 Folklore and I, without realising, have been constantly ‘reviewing’ films for decades privately.
 It wasn’t until we both half-jokingly suggested making a website, to share our digital drivel with you lucky, lucky bastards, that we realised how much we love doing it.
 We started with a free site but it suddenly dawned on us we may need to upgrade, so we bit the bullet and paid for The Slaughtered Bird as you see it now.

-Between myself, my cousin, and some excellent guest writers we hope it continues to grow at the rate it has been.
+Unfortunately, Ste has stepped away from editing the site (he still reviews), but between myself and some excellent guest writers I hope it continues to grow at the rate it has been.

 And remember, to avoid fainting, keep repeating “It’s only a website…only a website…only a website………….”